Terms and conditions

 - Given the perishable nature of flowers, these Goods may not be returned for refund if the Customer changes their mind.

-- Right to refund is not applicable to issues that are not directly under our control for example if a customer enters an incomplete or incorrect delivery address, if a delivery is refused by the recipient or business/Hospital, if a delivery attempts is made unsuccessfully, delays in transit, if we are awaiting missing information from the customer ie a missing address line or inaccurate delivery information.
+- Right to refund is not applicable to issues that are not directly under our control for example if a customer enters an incomplete or incorrect delivery address, if a delivery is refused by the recipient or business/Hospital, if a delivery attempts is made unsuccessfully, delays in transit caused by delivery partners, delivery issues in the delivery postcode, if we are awaiting missing information from the customer, for example, a missing address line or inaccurate delivery information.
 Please also note, once flowers have been despatched, we are unable to change the address.

 - Refunds and resends are at our own discretion and will all need to be investigated with our courier before any action can be taken due to the sheer volume of parcels the courier deals with.
 This may take up 7 working days.

-- In the event of late-delivery (over 2 working days) of the delivery date you selected, we will refund the delivery cost to you.
+- In the event of late-delivery (over 2 working days for standard deliveries and over 1 working day for guaranteed deliveries) of the delivery date you selected, we will refund the delivery cost to you.
 Some areas require an additional working day in transit.
 Such remote areas include the Channel islands, The Isle of Man, Jersey, Shetland Islands, The further reaches of Scotland & Wales, The Isle of Skye and other islands around the UK.

 - If your bouquet has arrived in a poor state we will require a full picture of the bouquet sent by email to [email protected] within a day (twenty four hours) of delivery to be able to investigate further as a result of which a full or partial refund may be offered

 - Our office hours are Mon- Fri 9am – 5pm and Sat 9am-1pm.